omahs/imx-docs/docs/main/guides/advanced-guides/asset-metadata-refreshes.md

 Metadata refreshes help games:

-- Support game play mechanics that rely on metadata such as levelling up characters, crafting and merging
+- Support gameplay mechanics that rely on metadata such as levelling up characters, crafting and merging
 - Refine the game balance
 - Refine and correct game content such art and copy
 - Delay reveals of primary sales